Fish the Wild Waters of the Central Adirondacks

 Your Ideal Fishing Location

 Fish in quiet solitude along shaded inlets, deep pools and wide stretches of riffle.
-From Blue Mountain Lake’s deep, clean waters to the rushing rapids and swirling pools of the Hudson River, your next fishing trip in the Adirondacks is sure to thrill with a trophy catch.
+From the deep, clear waters of Blue Mountain Lake to the rushing rapids and swirling pools of the Hudson River, your next fishing trip in the Adirondacks is sure to thrill with a trophy catch.
 Experience a true wilderness fishing trip and go camping after a day on the water.

 Our big lakes and backcountry ponds teem with Small and Large Mouth Bass, Northern Pike and Land-Locked Salmon.
 We have expeditions available with licensed, professional guides that offer added insight and expertise.
 For serious backcountry wilderness fishing, charter a flight into the Adirondack Wild’s untouched forests with one of Hamilton County’s float plane services and fish for Adirondack species such as:

 - Lake Trout

 - Brown Trout

 - Brook Trout